catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 ---
 Frame is the physical body that character uses as host for their consciousness.
 Consciousness is digital and if you die you can be *reborn* in another frame.
 You pick one frame from those available to your [[factions/index|Faction]], but you can spend **Upgrade Points** to improve it further.
 Factions provide the resources to you and are also responsible for your Upgrades.

+## Frame Template

+Each character can choose one Frame Template from those provided by their Faction.
+This is their baseline and they can then spend **Upgrade Points** to improve their **Attributes** and **Augments**.

+!!! info Alternate Frames
+	You can spend one (1) Upgrade Point to obtain an alternate Frame with total Upgrade Point capacity equal to your primary frame.
+You can choose which frame to deploy with on a mission.

+	 In addition, some factions may provide the character a **Baseline**, an unaugmented bioframe for off-duty use.
+A Baseline is unremarkable and has D6 in all attributes and no augmentations.

 ## Attributes

 Frame determines the character's attributes.
 Attributes are measured with a **Level** from 1 to 4 and each Level indicates a Die Size from D6 to D12.
 The average human has Level 1 attributes, i.e. a D6 in everything.
 If a frame is lacking any attribute, it cannot perform any related tasks.